 All staterooms and suites come complete with private bathroom, vanity area, hair-dryer, closed-circuit TV, radio and phone.

-2D - Ocean View Balcony Two twin beds that convert to Royal King, sitting area, private balcony and bathroom.
-Sleeps up to 4 guests.
-Stateroom: 167 sq. ft.
-Balcony: 27 sq. ft.
+Ocean View Balcony Two twin beds that convert to Royal King, sitting area with sofa, full bathroom and private balcony.
+Stateroom: 198 sq. ft.
+Balcony: 55 sq. ft.

 * international travel insurance is a mandatory pre-requisite for joining this cruise

 As a guide usually staggered based on deck level/cabin category from about 11am to 4pm as a guide

 As a guide usually between 7 - 9am as per ship allocation determined while on cruise and advised by information issued to your cabin by cabin attendant